 Selected Solo Exhibitions:

 2018- Upcoming Traveling Exhibition, April 20-August 26, "America’s River Re-Explored: Paintings of the Mississippi from Source to Gulf", featuring paintings from a three-year endeavor of travels up and down the 2,300-mile length of the Mississippi River, from its source in northern Minnesota to the Gulf of Mexico, Minnesota Marine Art Museum, Winona, MN, then onto Watermark Art Center, Bemidji, MN, September 7-October 31, 2018 and then the Dubuque Museum of Art, Dubuque, IA, February-June, 2019, and you can view his latest Gallery Walk & Talk video "America's River Re-explored" here.
 October 4 - 28, five-artist show, "People, Places, Things", Gross McCleaf Gallery, Philadelphia, PA.
 November 9-December 17, group show, "The Brinton 101", Brinton Museum, WY.

-2017- Upcoming Exhibition, June 25-July 16, exhibition, group show, "Resting Place: The American Landscape", nine paintings shown, Opening Reception June 28, 2017 from 3-5pm, Main Gallery, Strohl Art Center, Chautauqua Institution, Chautauqua, NY.
+2017- June 25-July 16, exhibited, group show, "Resting Place: The American Landscape", nine paintings shown, Main Gallery, Strohl Art Center, Chautauqua Institution, Chautauqua, NY.
 July 30, at noon, Tom will give a presentation about painting wilderness areas and the Mississippi River at Wild America Nature Festival which is hosted by Panama Rocks Scenic Park and the Roger Tory Peterson Institute of Natural History.

 2016- September 14-October 11, exhibition, solo show, "Itinerant Views", 30 works of oil and gouache paintings, Thiel College's Weyers-Sampson Art Gallery, Greenville, PA, followed by an informal gallery talk by the artist Thomas Paquette to students and anyone who shows up at the closing reception on Tuesday, October 11 at 3pm.